AvinashhMishraa/django_rest_framework_example_2/README.md

 - <code>PUT</code> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;request &nbsp;in &nbsp;<code>BulkPersonUpdateView</code> &nbsp;for&nbsp; <code>/api/person/bulk-update/</code>
 - <code>DELETE</code> &nbsp;request &nbsp;in &nbsp;<code>BulkPersonDeleteView</code> &nbsp;for&nbsp; <code>/api/person/bulk-delete/</code>

-and it worked fine, so why do people often use <code>POST</code> request for these kind of bulk operations in enterprise or production grade APIs ? <br>
+and it worked fine, so why do people often use <code>POST</code> request for these kind of bulk operations in enterprise or production grade APIs ?

 Instead they could have used :
 - <code>PATCH</code> for **Bulk Soft Delete** or **Bulk Restore** and
 - <code>DELETE</code> for **Bulk Hard Delete**